-We collect all asset prices (e.g., bank equity prices and CDS spreads, sovereign bond yields and CDS spreads) from Bloomberg from January 2010 until August 2014.
+In this section, we discuss the data sources we used in our analyses.
+We use equity, five-year and three-year prices of CDS contracts on unsecured senior corporate bonds of European banks.
+In addition, we collected euro-denominated government bond yields and government bond CDS spreads of European countries.
+All asset prices are collected from Bloomberg between January 2010 and August 2014.
 We also collected accounting information on European banks (banks' assets, capitalization, etc.) from SNL, and data on their sovereign bond holdings as disclosed by the European Banking Authority (EBA) in its stress tests, capital exercises, and transparency exercises on eight different dates from March 2010 until December 2013.
-The sample of banks for which we have sovereign bond holdings in September 2011 (before the LTRO announcement) and June 2012 (before Draghi's speech) is limited to 65 and 62 banks, respectively (out of which 33 banks are publicly listed and 28 banks have liquid CDS spreads).
+The sample of banks for which we have sovereign bond holdings in September 2011 (before the LTRO announcement) and June 2012 (before Draghi's speech) is limited to 65 and 62 banks, respectively.
+For the analysis of equity prices, our sample is further restricted to the 33 European public banks participating in all EBA exercises.
+In our analysis of bank CDS prices, we focus on the 28 European banks participating in all EBA exercises, and for which we find sufficiently liquid CDS prices during our sample period.

-Finally, we collect monthly information on U.S. MMF investments in 63 European banks collected from the regulatory reports (Form N-MFP) of U.S. MMFs available from the iMoneyNet database from November 2010 until August 2014.10 The 63 banks cover 15 European countries; 10 are countries in the eurozone (including three GIIPS countries).
-We provide the list of banks with access to U.S. MMFs in Table A.1 and the definitions of variables used in the analysis in Table A.2 in the Appendix.
-Descriptive statistics of bank characteristics are available in Table A.3.
+We complete our information on bank risk with data on banks' access to short-term wholesale funding.
+We use monthly information on U.S. MMF investments at European banks collected from the regulatory reports (Form N-MFP) of U.S. MMFs available from the iMoneyNet database from November 2010 until August 2014.11 We find 63 European banks that received funding from U.S. MMFs during that period.
+The 63 banks cover 15 European countries; ten are countries in the eurozone (including three GIIPS countries).
+We provide the list of definitions of the main variables used in our analyses in Table A.1 in the Appendix, the list of banks with access to U.S. MMFs in Table A.2, as well as descriptive statistics of bank characteristics, banks' sovereign bond holdings, and equity and CDS prices for GIIPS banks and non-GIIPS banks in Table A.3.